k0sproject/image-builder/README.md

 # Image Builder

-This repo contains the Dockerfiles and GitHub actions for the building images used in k0s.
+This repo contains the Dockerfiles and GitHub actions for building the images used in [k0s](https://github.com/k0sproject/k0s).